Edmonton Capitals: Golden Baseball League (2008–2010)

 After three years in the Northern League, the Cracker-Cats joined the Golden Baseball League on October 24, 2007.
 This occurred just after the rival Vipers jumped to the league.
 On June 30, 2008, The 'Cats set a new attendance record of 8,676 fans against the Vipers.

 On August 22, 2008, the Cracker-Cats clinched a playoff spot by defeating the Orange County Flyers 13–4 and won the second half.
 They faced the Vipers, who won the first half, in the first-ever North Division Championship Series, but were swept by Calgary 3 games to 0.

 On February 4, 2009, the Cracker-Cats were purchased for $400,000 by Katz Baseball Corp. led by Daryl Katz who also owns the National Hockey League's Edmonton Oilers.
 A new name was drawn from a contest, renaming the franchise the Capitals.

 North American League (2011)

 The Capitals were one of six former GBL teams to join the newly formed North American League in 2010 and began play in 2011.
 The Capitals won the league championship in the inaugural season of the NAL.
-On February 21, 2012, the Katz group announced that the Edmonton Capitals have withdrawn from the North American League, citing that only four teams had registered for the 2012 season.
+On February 21, 2012, the Katz group announced that the Edmonton Capitals had withdrawn from the North American League, citing that only four teams had registered for the 2012 season.
 They also went dark for the 2013 season after being unable to find a new league to play in.
 They were exploring options for the 2014 baseball season but it never happened.